 You may have noticed I have stayed away from labeling the Ellert yet.
 That is due to it not really being either or in Denmark.
 It has status of a three-wheel motorcycle; it is neither a proper car nor a proper motorcycle.
 It is simply an Ellert.

 When it was launched it cost 27,450 DKK which I do not know how much is adjusted but the hot version of Car of the Year in Denmark 1988, Peugeot 405 MI16, cost 253,000 DKK at the time.
 It was a very affordable little machine.
 The first models came with a Pacific Scientific motor (right) which was later replaced with a Thrige-Titan motor (left).
-Both pumped out a maximum of around 5 horsepower – or in layman’s terms nowhere near a Trasco 1000SEC – fewer decibels too.
-But I digress.
+Both pumped out a maximum of around 5 horsepower.

-While these were pretty common sights in the late eighties in Denmark, there were problems with them early on.
+While these were a pretty common sight in the late eighties in Denmark, there were problems with them early on (as a side note Ole Sommer, whom I have talked about in earlier installments of this series, sold Ellerts for a brief period and managed to swing 250 of them).
 After only 150 had been built, they were all recalled to have a stuck relay fixed after it caused one Ellert to burst into flames.
 When around 500 had been built they were all recalled again; a fuse could get hot and burn through a hose carrying gasses from the batteries.
 It caused a bang.
 The story in the newspapers was that an owner said his Ellert “blew up.”

 At this point opinions of the Ellert were pretty low in the public.
-In general Danes rarely dream big, so when someone does and build a car from scratch, it is received with skepticism.
-When said car bursts into flames, it can ruin its future – especially when you combine our Scandinavian genes’ fondness for safety (read Volvo and Saab).
+In general Danes rarely dream big, so when someone does and builds a vehicle from scratch, it is received with skepticism.
+If such a vehicle bursts into flames, it can ruin its future – especially when you combine our Scandinavian genes’ fondness for safety (read: Volvo and Saab).
 If something had to break, it had better be something that could cause no harm.
-Adding fuel to the fire (pun intended) gas prices plummeted through the eighties and the foundation for the Ellert was thus vanishing fast.
+Adding fuel to the fire (pun intended) gas prices plummeted through the eighties and the raison d’être for the Ellert was thus vanishing fast.

-But the most interesting version is the new one.
-While its father passed away last March, the Ellert lives on in Germany and has done so since production shut down in Denmark in 1995.
+While its father passed away in 2011, the Ellert lives on in Germany and has done so since production shut down in Denmark in 1995.
 Smiles e-Mobility (http://www.smiles-world.de/konzept-cityel) still produces them there.
 They call it the most energy efficient production vehicle in the world.
 They list a lithium battery model with a top speed of 63 kph (38 mph) and a range of 100-150 kilometers (60 – 90 miles).
 The listed price is 13,000 USD should you fancy one.

 The total production number in Denmark was around 4,000 according to the Motor Journalists’ Club Denmark.
 Smiles e-Mobility says 6,000 have been built.
 I imagine that number is the total including the 4,000 Danish Ellerts.